mbourgey/CBW_CAN_module3/solutions/_aln3.md

-Mostly to save IO operations and space.
-Piping skips the SAM generation
+Mostly to reduce IO and space: piping skips the SAM generation

-The problem though is that more RAM and processors are needed since we sort the output automatically
+The counter part is that more RAM and processors are needed since we sort the output automatically